 If you're only doing a recoat rather than a full hardwood floor refinishing, you must use a buffer to scuff-sand the old finish so that the new finish will bond to the old.
 Buffers are available for rent at home improvement stores and equipment rental centers.

-Once the edges are done, set up the buffer with a 180-grit sanding screen.
+Set up the buffer with a 120-grit sanding screen.
 Start buffing the floor in an irregular sweeping motion, going across the grain.
-Overlap areas you just sanded to ensure you fully cover the full floor.
+Get as close to the walls as possible without damaging the baseboard.
 When you've finished with the whole floor, spot-check the end result to ensure everything is even.
-If you missed any areas, hand-sand them with 180-grit sandpaper.
+If you missed any areas, hand-sand them with 120-grit sandpaper.
 Do this until the whole floor is even.

 When you're done sanding, clean any flat surfaces above the floor, including windowsills, shelves, hearths, etc. with a vacuum or microfiber cloth.
 Use an industrial-grade vacuum fitted with a soft-bristle hardwood floor attachment to suck up the dust on the floor.
 Do not sweep the dust, as it may settle between floorboards.
 Wipe the hardwood flooring with a damp microfiber cloth and ensure the area is as dust-free as possible because dust can create craters or bumps in finish.